Death on the Nile (2022 film): Plot

-Jackie was monitored by Bowers all night.
-Her gun is dredged from the Nile, wrapped in Van Schuyler's missing scarf and a bloody handkerchief.
+The following morning, Louise discovers Linnet has been shot in the head and her valuable necklace has been stolen.
+Poirot, assisted by Bouc, interrogates the guests, each of whom bears a grudge against Linnet or would benefit from her death.
+The area around the boat is dredged and the murder weapon is found, wrapped in Van Schuyler's scarf.
+Poirot also reveals that Euphemia hired him to investigate Rosalie.
+When Rosalie storms off, she discovers Louise's body with money and her throat slit.
+Poirot suspects Louise blackmailed Linnet's killer.

-Poirot reveals that Euphemia hired him to investigate Rosalie, who, he concludes, is more than worthy of her son's affection.
-Rosalie, angry at being investigated, storms off and discovers Louise's body, her throat slit.
-Louise is found with money, so Poirot suspects that she witnessed Linnet's murder and blackmailed the killer.
-He sees a possible witness' outline in the blood spatter.
-Interrogating Bouc with Simon, Poirot deduces that Bouc found Linnet dead and stole her necklace to gain financial freedom from his mother, but panicked and put it in Euphemia's belongings.
-Bouc witnessed Louise's murder, but before revealing the killer, he is shot through the throat and is killed; Poirot chases the killer, but only finds the abandoned gun.
+Poirot and Simon interrogate Bouc.
+He found Linnet dead and stole her necklace to gain financial freedom from his mother, but panicked and put it in Euphemia's belongings.
+Bouc witnessed Louise's murder, but before he can reveal the killer, he is shot through the throat and dies.
+Poirot chases the killer, but only finds the discarded gun.

-Locking the surviving guests in the boat's saloon, Poirot reveals the solution to the mystery: that Simon killed Linnet, with Jackie as his accomplice and the mastermind.
+Locking the surviving guests in the boat's saloon, Poirot reveals that Simon killed Linnet, with Jackie as the mastermind.
 They are still lovers and arranged Simon's romance with Linnet to inherit her wealth.
-Simon drugged Poirot's champagne and Jackie pretended to shoot Simon with a blank.
-Simon faked his injury with paint stolen from Euphemia.
-While Jackie distracted Bouc and Rosalie, Simon killed Linnet and, returning to the saloon, shot his own leg, muffled by Van Schuyler's scarf.
-Jackie killed Louise with Windlesham's scalpel, and Bouc with Andrew's gun.
-As a final clue, Poirot reveals the handkerchief that that had been used in the fake shooting, recovered along with the gun.
-Blood would have faded to brown in the Nile's waters, but the stains were the pale pink of faded paint.
+Simon drugged Poirot's champagne, and Jackie shot a blank at Simon, who faked his injury with paint stolen from Euphemia.
+While Jackie distracted Bouc and Rosalie, Simon killed Linnet, returned to the saloon, and shot his own leg, muffled by the scarf.
+Jackie killed Louise with Windlesham's scalpel and Bouc with Andrew's gun.

+As a final clue, Poirot reveals that the handkerchief used in the fake shooting, recovered along with the gun, had faded to pink instead of brown, proving the stains were not blood.
 Faced with Poirot's irrefutable proof, Jackie embraces Simon and shoots him through the back, killing them both with one shot.
 As the passengers disembark, Poirot is unable to voice his feelings to Salome.

-Six months later, Poirot visits her club to watch her rehearse, sitting alone in the dark and unrecognized by the club owner due to his clean-shaven face.
+Six months later, a clean-shaven Poirot visits Salome's club to watch her rehearse.